kaif-istan/Portfolio/README.md

    ```

 ## Usage
-The Devfolio project is structured to be intuitive and easy to navigate.
+The Portfolio project is structured to be intuitive and easy to navigate.

-By understanding the structure and components of Devfolio, you can easily customize and extend the project to fit your needs.
+By understanding the structure and components of Portfolio, you can easily customize and extend the project to fit your needs.